 Switching to solar power means clean, renewable energy, and ending your reliance on the grid.
 It also means going through some big lifestyle changes, but it doesn’t have to be a complicated or stressful transition.

-If you are looking to make a smooth transition to solar power in an off-grid situation, one of the things you will want to do is learn how to optimise your solar power system.
+If you are looking to make a smooth transition to solar power in an off-grid situation, one of the things you will want to do is learn how to optimise your power usage.
 Here are some lifestyle changes that you should take into consideration to get the best out of your off-grid solar power systems.

 Be Conscious of What You Use

 Solar panels can generate less energy during the winter months than summer.
 So during winter months, reduce the amount of power used around the house.
 You might do this by:

 - Watching less TV.

 - Turning off lights when you are not in the room.

-- Unplugging electronics or turn off power strips when they’re not being used, as many devices do not completely turn off, and continue to use a small amount of power.
+- Unplugging electronics or turning off power strips when they’re not being used, as many devices do not completely turn off, and continue to use a small amount of power.

 - Hanging your clothes to dry in the house instead of using a clothes dryer.

 - Hand washing dishes instead of using a dishwasher.

 Use Energy Efficient Items